drandreaskrueger/coinbaseTestbed/README.md

 The main purpose of my .py code was to try out all explained functions once, so that I  better understand the whole coinbase system.
 But I am publishing it, because it might help others.

 Intended for:
-* Coinbase newbies: Please run these, to see how coinbase works.
+* Coinbase newbies: Run these one by one, to see how coinbase works.
 * Coinbase devs: And which inconsistencies & typos I have found in the official (Python) tutorial.

 Chapter by chapter: